 - Basic usability: Each feature is an island onto itself.
 You use a feature to perform a task and the application returns you to the home screen where you can then use a different feature.
 If you're lucky, the interface design will be clean and uncluttered, and the features will be easy to find and use.

 - Workflow enabled usability: After performing a task, the application provides you with logical choices for what you may want to do next.
 In other words, the LMS is designed with workflow in mind.
-Older readers may recognize the following as Microsoft's early implementation of this idea.

 - Usability through automation: The application contains the ability to automate common tasks so that they do not need to be manually repeated.
 This is the highest level of usability, where the application does your work for you.

 Automation is the holy grail of usability.
 Automation frees the user from their natural physical limitations.
 Automation creates scalability.
 Automation should be a top priority for anyone starting a business.
 Absorb LMS and Absorb SMARTLAB have been designed to automate the administration of learning.
 Here's how:

 - Enrollment keys: When a customer comes to you and says they want 300 learners to take one of your courses, you can send that customer an e-mail from within Absorb that contains a special code called an enrollment key.
 The customer distributes this code to his or her employees who, in turn, paste it into a registration page.
 Once registered in the LMS using the enrollment key, learners can be automatically defined as a group and enrolled into a course or curriculum.

 - Email automation: Each course can have its own templates for enrollment, reminder or "nudge," and completion emails.
 (If you want to really bug a learner, set the frequency of the nudge e-mail to daily.)
 These e-mails are automatically sent to learners when appropriate.